18F/uswds-jekyll/pages/user/geospatial.md

 ## When to Use SCINet?
 ---
-Setting up analyses to run on SCINet involves a nontrivial amount of overhead.
+Setting up analyses to run on SCINet involves a non-trivial amount of overhead.
 Therefore, you should first evaluate if SCINet is an appropriate avenue for your research.
-Typically, analyses that are well suited for SCINET are:
+Typically, analyses that are well-suited for SCINet are:
 * CPU intensive workloads
-* High memory workloads
+* high memory workloads

 Additional considerations are:
-* Is my analyses already optimized?
+* Are my analyses already optimized?
-* Will I need to parallelize my analyses (typical for cpu intensive workloads)?
+* Will I need to parallelize my analyses (typical for CPU intensive workloads)?
 * Will I require more than a single node of compute power (ie. distributed computing)?
 <br>

 ## Tools / Software
 ---
 The following tools/software are currently available on SCINet.
-(See the [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) for a full list of available software.)
+(See the [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) for a full list of currently available software.)

 ### Geospatial Specific Software
 * [**ENVI**](https://www.harrisgeospatial.com/Software-Technology/ENVI) (5.5): Image analysis software (1 license available)